bbkane/warg/README.md

 # TODO: Next milestone: grabbit

-- add required flag
-- Add secret flags - TODO: does this break everything?
-Secrets shouldn't be passed via CLI yet this library demands that...
+- make colored help
+- figure out what to do with --color , --help requires it?
+- make help take an argument? - help = man, json, color, web, form, term, lsp, bash-completion, zsh-completion
 - Enum value type - Make
-- make colored help
 - Write good doc comments, README, examples
 - make an app.Test() method folks can add to their apps - should test for unique flag names between parent and child sections/commands for one thing
 - go through TODOs
-- figure out what to do with --color , --help requires it?
-- make help take an argument? - help = man, json, color, web, form, term, lsp, bash-completion, zsh-completion

 # Links